spheenik/vfio-isolate/README.md

 # vfio-isolate

-vfio-isolate is a command linux tool for Linux, which aims to facilitate CPU and memory isolation for running virtual machines with guaranteed latency.
+vfio-isolate is a command line tool for Linux, which aims to facilitate CPU and memory isolation for running virtual machines with guaranteed latency.

 ```